 The default formula subtracts 1 or 0.5 from the remaining holiday if the employee cells contain the words ‘holiday’ or ‘half.
 You can copy and paste (ctrl-c, ctrl-v) the coloured tags (holiday, half, training, etc) from the top left into the staff planning cells and the totals are automatically updated.

-See the 2012 planner for some customisation examples.
+See the old 2012 planner for some customisation examples.

 The week numbers are based on ISO 8601, and the top and left parts of the staff planner are frozen so you can always see them – this makes navigation easy.
-Here is the download link:
+You can download them from here:

-As the staff holiday planner has over 365 columns you won’t see the whole year if you open it with an old spreadsheet package such as Excel 97.
-You’ll need to use a more modern spreadsheet package such as Excel 2007 or LibreOffice (which is free).
+You’ll need to use a relatively modern spreadsheet package such as Excel 2007 or LibreOffice (which is free) to view the whole calendar.
+This is because the staff holiday planner has over 365 columns and some old spreadsheet package such as Excel 97 don’t support that many columns.
 One workaround if you are forced to use Excel 97 at work is for you to use LibreOffice at home to split the spreadsheet into 2, one part for H1, and one for H2.

 One page Excel calendar